 The Chinese perspective

 All this poses a dilemma for China.
 On the one hand, allowing Pyongyang to continue on this course spoils China`s relations with the ROK, hardens the US alliance structure in the region, and encourages Japan to develop military capabilities that make it a potential rival.
 Ultimately, if the US is determined that the threat should be addressed with a tighter economic blockade, a cyber or conventional military strike on the North, this could precipitate a war with huge fallout (humanitarian as well as nuclear) affecting China.
-North Korean Vice-Foreign Minister Han Song-Ryol recently told the BBC that North Korea will react with a nuclear pre-emptive strike if America is even “planning” a military attack.
+North Korean Vice-Foreign Minister Han Song-Ryol recently told the BBC in April that North Korea will react with a nuclear pre-emptive strike if America is even “planning” a military attack.
 Defending its ally would tip China into war with America, but being seen as failing to do so would be humiliating.

 On the other hand, if China puts pressure on North Korea, it risks collapsing the regime, which would open a Pandora’s box of security challenges.
 Ever since the Chinese Communist Party has been in power, the DPRK has been a buffer between China and the US troops stationed in the South.
 But might a unified democratic Korea opt to maintain its alliance with the US?
 In an era of growing Sino-US rivalry, would the Americans pack up and go home, or would they prefer keep their radar network, etc, at the border?
 Would a unified Korea give up the nuclear weapons it inherited from the DPRK, or re-target them?